ZhiQiu976/project-Bike-Share-Prediction/README.md

 # project-Capital-Bike-Share
-Capital Bike Share Prediction Copmetition: Build a model that emits a probability distribution as to a user's bike end docking station.
+Capital Bike Share Prediction Copmetition Project: Building a model that emits a probability distribution as to a user's bike end docking station.